shaivimalik/covid_illegitimate_features/markdowns/Reproducing_Original_Result.md

 We have successfully reproduced the results published in **Identification of COVID-19 samples from chest X-Ray images using deep learning: A comparison of transfer learning approaches** [1].
 However, the **Chest X-Ray Images (Pneumonia)** dataset contains images of pediatric patients, which represents a different demographic from the **COVID-19 Image Data Collection** dataset.
 As a result, the model has learned features that may not be present in real-world data, leading to data leakage of the type: **Model uses features that are not legitimate**.
 Note that the test distribution is not representative of real-world data about which the scientific claims are made, which introduces another type of data leakage: Sampling bias in test distribution.
 We continue our discussion on data leakage in the next notebook.

+### Reliability of AI-Based COVID-19 Detection from Chest X-Rays

+Maguolo et al. [5] demonstrated that by removing lung regions from X-ray images—blacking out the center of the scans—and training classifiers solely on the outer parts of the images, the ROC-AUC of AlexNet remained above 0.5.
+This suggests that neural networks were learning patterns in the dataset unrelated to the presence of COVID-19.
+Similarly, DeGrave et al. [6] showed that recent deep learning models for detecting COVID-19 from chest radiographs often rely on confounding factors rather than genuine medical pathology.
+This dependence on spurious “shortcuts” creates a concerning situation where models appear accurate but fail when applied in new hospital settings.
+Additionally, Cleverley et al. [7] stressed that no single feature on chest radiography can reliably diagnose COVID-19 pneumonia.

 :::

 ::: {.cell .markdown}